 A Breast Collar for A Mule or A Donkey

-For the longest time, folks didn’t realize that differences between a breast collar on a horse and a breast collar on a mule.
+For the longest time, folks didn’t realize the differences between a breast collar on a horse and a breast collar on a mule.
 Just like they thought an equine saddle is an equine saddle.
 The mule and donkey would be in pain, the owner would just think that the animal was stubborn and go on using improper equipment.

-I never got into the mule and donkey world thinking I would develop a breast collar but when I realized the difference in movement between a horse and a mule, I had to do something.
+I never got into the mule and donkey world thinking I would develop a breast collar, but when I realized the difference in movement between a horse and a mule, I had to do something.

 No breast collar existed which would compensate for the unique movement of the mule or donkey.
-So I could either continue to hurt the animal and have the saddle keep pulling forward or I could create something that showed my animals that I cared about them – not to mention, get the most out of them.
+So I could either continue to hurt the animal and have the saddle keep pulling forward or I could create something that showed my animals I cared about them – not to mention, get the most out of them.

 My breast collar is attached to the pommel, but if you look closely you’ll see that it actually isn’t ‘attached’ to anything.
 Instead, I have a small strap attached around the horn and the breast collar actually slides through that strap.
 As the mule moves, the breast collar moves back and forth.
-It gives movement to accommodate the movement of the animal.
+It gives to accommodate the movement of the animal.

 The only time my breast collar is going to pull on the saddle is if I’m dragging a calf to the fire or going up a hill.
-If you’re using a pulling collar, you want it to fit right along side the shape of the neck.
+If you’re using a pulling collar, you want it to fit right alongside the shape of the neck.
 If you use a flat one, it’s going to inhibit the shoulder.
 If you use one that goes over to the d-rings it will also inhibit the shoulders.

 How to Tell If My Mule or Donkey Is In Pain – Short Strides

 Watch your mule.
-When he gets tired of the pain and pressure from an incorrect breast collar (or saddle, for that matter) he’ll start short-striding.
+When he gets tired of the pain and pressure from an incorrect breast collar (or saddle, for that matter), he’ll start short-striding.
 He will get all up underneath himself in the front end.
 Short striding means a mule’s front legs are working harder than their hindquarters.
 They’re trying to get away from the pressure of the breast collar because it is bumping their shoulders.
 Rather then stretching their legs out full-length (like you want them to), they will come up short stride.
 Instead of an 18-inch stride, they will restrict their movement to a 9-inch stride.